 Partnering with the development community by attaching PBVs to projects receiving Measure A development funds ensures that units will be affordable for the County's vulnerable populations, and that new construction properties will have sufficient long-lasting operating revenue.
 By the end of FY2023, SCCHA will have awarded or conditionally awarded 1,373 Moving-to-Work PBVs and 236 HUD-VASH PBVs (in conjunction with the Veterans Affairs Palo Alto Health Care System) to Measure A projects.
-Some of the Measure A projects completing construction by the end of FY2023 are Vela Apartments (29 PBVs for chronically homeless families), Villas at Fourth Street (97 PBVs for chronically homeless families), Willas at Fourth Street (97 PBVs for chronically homeless families), Mesa Terrace (23 PBVs for Transition Aged Youth), and Immanuel Sobrato (97 PBVs for chronically homeless families).
-Several more projects are expected to complete construction throughout FY2024.
+Some of the Measure A projects completing construction by the end of FY2023 are Vela Apartments (29 PBVs for chronically homeless families), Page Street Apartments (27 PBVs for chronically homeless families), Villas at Fourth Street (97 PBVs for chronically homeless families), Several more projects are expected to complete construction throughout FY2024.